Vantiv-eCommerce/litle-sdk-for-python/README.md

-NOTE: [vantiv-sdk-for-python](https://github.com/LitleCo/vantiv-sdk-for-python) is the prteferred SDK for connecting to Vantiv eCommerce
+NOTE: [vantiv-sdk-for-python](https://github.com/Vantiv/vantiv-sdk-for-python) is the preferred SDK for connecting to Vantiv eCommerce

 litle-sdk-for-python
 ====================